arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 Also, 0.55 may sound small &mdash; however, bear in mind this is a cell-level classification, and combining multiple cells will result in strong discrimination.

-Both Deep Learning (DL) and CellStats analysis nominate the potential role of TUT1 in cell cycle regulation.
+Both ViT and CellStats "nominate the potential role of TUT1 in cell cycle regulation".
 (No research made to confirm).
 Interestingly, sgRNA consistency failed for several genes, and half of genes has at least one ‘outlier’ sgRNA (out of 10).